-2.3.1 Following set-up and authorization of an Approval examination, the manufacturer shall submit samples for examination and testing.
-Sample requirements are to be determined by FM Approvals following review of the preliminary information.
+- 2.3.1 Following set-up and authorization of a certification examination, the manufacturer shall submit samples for examination and testing.
+Sample requirements are to be determined by the certification agency following review of the preliminary information.
 Sample requirements may vary depending on design features, results of prior testing, and results of the foregoing tests.
 It is the manufacturer's responsibility to submit samples representative of production.
 Tests shall be made to prove compliance with the requirements of this standard.
-Tests shall be carried out by the manufacturer at his facility, an

-FM Laboratory or at a recognized laboratory at the discretion of the FM Approvals Engineer.
-Where appropriate, and at the discretion of FM Approvals, special tests may also be performed.

-2.3.2 Prior to any testing, the fire pump controller shall be examined to conform to the manufacturer's drawings and specifications, and to FM Approvals requirements.
-It shall be first verified that the sample conforms to the physical and structural requirements described in Section 3, General Requirements.
-Approval testing shall then only be carried out on a fully assembled, completely labeled, production quality fire pump controller.
+Tests shall be carried out by the manufacturer at his facility, an certified laboratory or at a recognized laboratory at the discretion of the certification agency's Engineer.
+Where appropriate, and at the discretion of the certification agency, special tests may also be performed. - 2.3.2 Prior to any testing, the fire pump controller shall be examined to conform to the manufacturer's drawings and specifications, and to the certification agency's requirements.
+It shall be first verified that the sample conforms to the physical and structural requirements described in Section 3, General Requirements. certification testing shall then only be carried out on a fully assembled, completely labeled, production quality fire pump controller.
 Prototype or partially assembled fire pump controllers and subsystems are not acceptable, other than for specific type testing (i.e. short circuit testing, battery charger testing, pressure switch/transducer testing).
-Testing equipment, configurations and calibration must meet the requirements of this standard and the FM Approvals' Engineer.
+Testing equipment, configurations and calibration must meet the requirements of this standard and the the certification agency's engineer.

-3. GENERAL REQUIREMENTS
+3 GENERAL REQUIREMENTS